Skip to Content

 Wailea

-Wailea is probably the most luxurious area you can stay in.
+Wailea is probably the most luxurious area in which you can stay.
 It’s pretty pricey but features great amenities for families.

 Wailea is where the upscale kid-friendly resorts on Maui are located.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson